williamgilpin/dysts/README.md

 Additional functionality and examples can be found in [`the demonstrations notebook.`](demos.ipynb).
 The full API documentation [can be found here](http://www.wgilpin.com/dysts/spbuild/html/index.html).

+A database of precomputed time series from each system is hosted on [HuggingFace](https://huggingface.co/datasets/ETDataset/ett)https://huggingface.co/datasets/williamgilpin/dysts)

 ## Reference

 For more information, or if using this code for published work, please consider citing the papers.